What is Aquamarine?

 |Hardness||7.5 to 8|

 How Aquamarine Get its Colour?

-Aquamarine is variety of beryl.
-The presence of Iron turns the Beryl Blue / Green blue making it Aquamarine.
+How aquamarine gemstones and minerals get their colour?
+Aquamarine is a variety of beryl.
+The presence of iron turns the Beryl Blue / Green blue making it Aquamarine.

 Locations of Aquamarine in the World

 Aquamarine is found mostly in following location of the world.